SaravananKiruba/healthcare-center-app/README.md

 - **Admin**: admin@example.com / password123
 - **Doctor**: doctor@example.com / password123

-## Multi-tenant SaaS Upgrade
+## Multi-tenant SaaS Setup

-The application has been upgraded to support multi-tenant architecture for SaaS deployment.
+The application has been upgraded to support multi-tenant architecture for SaaS deployment with clinic-specific branding and customization.

+### Development Setup

+1. Set up environment variables:
+   - Copy `.env.example` to `.env.local`
+   - Update the values as needed for your development environment
+   - For development, SQLite is used for the database

+2. Initialize the application:
+   - Run `npm run setup` to initialize the application
+   - This will create the necessary directories and generate the Prisma client

+3. Start the development server:
+   - Run `npm run dev` to start the application in development mode

-### Running the Upgrade
+### Running the Upgrade Locally

 1. Ensure you have backed up your database
 2. Run the upgrade script: